 Ankara Train Station has been very recently renovated and is the heart of the Turkish national rail network.
 From the train station, you can get to ODTÜ by metro connection starting from Maltepe station on A1 Line (Ankaray).
 You can also take a taxi from the train station to the ODTÜ Ankara Campus.
 It costs approximately 50 Turkish Liras.

 The buses terminate at the bus station (otogar) named AŞTİ (pronounced ush-tee) standing for "Ankara Intercity Terminal".
-Most of the cities in Turkey have direct buses to the capital of Turkey, and buses are much faster than trains in Turkey, except the high-speed trains from İstanbul, Eskişehir and Konya.
-From the bus station, you can get to ODTÜ by metro connection.
+Most of the cities in Turkey have direct buses to the capital of Turkey, and buses are much faster than trains in Turkey, except the high-speed trains from İstanbul, Eskişehir, and Konya.
+From the bus station, you can get to ODTÜ by the metro connection.
 You can also take a taxi from the train station to the ODTÜ Ankara Campus.
 It costs approximately 30 Turkish Liras.